bjuncklaus/pirates-challenge/README.md

 You can download and install the above libs using [pip](https://pypi.org/project/pip/).
 After you download the source code, go to the **root folder** and run `pip install -r requirements.txt`.

 ### Execution:
 Shall we get some data now?
-To execute the code go to thee root folder and run `scrapy crawl correios -o data/data.jl`, this will scrapy thee data from thee [correios](http://www.buscacep.correios.com.br/sistemas/buscacep/buscaFaixaCEP.cfm) website and save it in the _data folder_ for some data analysis later!
+To execute the code go to the root folder and run `scrapy crawl correios -o data/data.jl`, this will scrapy thee data from thee [correios](http://www.buscacep.correios.com.br/sistemas/buscacep/buscaFaixaCEP.cfm) website and save it in the _data folder_ for some data analysis later!

 The data should look similar to this: